qcri-social/AIDR/Stream-processing.md

-AIDR is a stream processing application, and operates under the same assumptions as a [https://en.wikipedia.org/wiki/Streaming_algorithm](streaming algorithm):
+AIDR is a stream processing application, and operates under the same assumptions as a [streaming algorithm](https://en.wikipedia.org/wiki/Streaming_algorithm):

 * Data is received as an unbounded stream of items.
 * Data is read once and only once.